Clinical Research & Trials

 Patient engagement in research is critical.
 When patients are actively involved in the process, it more readily leads to treatments that better meet people’s needs and are more likely to be put into practice.

 Right from beginning of the grant proposal and ethics committee review stage, researchers are being expected to incorporate patients into their plans more and more.
-The CFIDS Association is dedicated to helping researchers actively involve patients in their research.
+The Solve ME/CFS Initiative is dedicated to helping researchers actively involve patients in their research.

-The CFIDS Association of America provides this information as a service to persons with ME/CFS and related disorders who are interested in participating in medical research, and for researchers who are seeking subjects for their studies.
+The Solve ME/CFS Initiative provides this information as a service to persons with ME/CFS and related disorders who are interested in participating in medical research, and for researchers who are seeking subjects for their studies.
 The Association does not recommend or endorse participation in any specific medical research study and assumes no responsibility for the safe or ethical conduct of the studies listed below.

 Studies Currently Recruiting Patients with CFS, Related Conditions or Healthy Controls: